 Life’s a 'gasy

 Africa’s ready-made Eden Project with nature evolving at its own pace, unabated.
-Castaway from the mainland into the Indian Ocean, Madagascar is famous for a wide variety of endemic plant and wildlife, it’s also home to people originally from Indonesia and the African continent, who became distinct tribes with a mix of Malayo-Indonesian and African-Arab ancestry.
+Castaway from the mainland into the Indian Ocean, Madagascar is famous for a wide variety of endemic plant and animal life.
+It’s also home to people originally from Indonesia and the African continent, who became distinct tribes with a mix of Malayo-Indonesian and African-Arab ancestry.

-Being the fourth largest island in the world, it’s quite a lot bigger than can be comprehended, but we all know now that the world maps we saw at school weren’t accurate.
+Being the fourth largest island in the world, Madagascar is quite a lot bigger than can be comprehended, but we all know now that the world maps we saw at school weren’t accurate.
 With a landmass of 587,713 square km, it is more than double the size of the United Kingdom.
-With little infrastructure and poor roads, exploring different parts of the island takes a good while.
+With little infrastructure and poor roads, exploring different parts of the island of Madagascar takes a good while.

 Tana’s International Airport – Ivato- is small, but surprisingly, has a number of national carriers offering scheduled departures from the likes of Nairobi, Addis Ababa, Paris, and me from Johannesburg with SAA on a three-hour flight.